HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 ## File-opening order

-If an application tries to open a file in VFD SWMR reader mode, and the file is not already open by a VFD SWMR writer, then the application will sleep in the `H5Fopen()` call until either the writer opens the same file (using the same shadow file) or the reader times out after several seconds.
+If the file already exists, you can open the file via the writer and readers in any order.
+If the file does not exist, the reader will wait for the file to be created (until the default timeout expires).

 # Reporting bugs